Mobile payment revolution begins

 Product suppliers aren’t waiting.

-Product suppliers move forward
+Product supplier move forward

 Starbucks, since the launch of its mobile payment app in January of 2011, has processed 26 million mobile transactions to date.